HANDBOOK OF ADHESIVE BRIDGES

 Resin-bonded bridges in North America were developed in the 70s as the “Maryland Bridge”, and were intended to replace single missing anterior teeth.
 The honeymoon phase of this new method soon passed, as simple enamel bonded flanges, utilizing two anterior abutments, de-bonded with alarming frequency.

-Design improvements from Dr. Yamashita in Japan were popularized by Dr. Ray Bertolotti in the 80s and 90s.
-These were still enamel-bonded metal flanges, but with parallel proximal grooves, much like the 3/4 anterior gold crown designs of the 1950s and 1960s.
-Retention improved, and cantilever anterior designs proved to be superior to two-abutment bridges.
-The luting choice was opaque Panavia, which reduced shine-through of the metal to the facial, although managing greying and metal show were still an important if not paramount limitation.
-The use of grooves illustrated an emerging axiom of the adhesive world; that mechanically sound preparations with resistance and retentive form,once combined with robust resin-enamel adhesion, were a new playing field.
-While Porcelain Veneers were the new kid on the block, bonding to labial enamel, these corresponded to the inverse, bonding to lingual enamel.
+in the 80s and 90s, design improvements from Dr. Yamashita in Japan were popularized by Dr. Ray Bertolotti.
+These were still enamel-bonded metal flanges, but with parallel proximal grooves, much like 3/4 anterior gold crown designs of the 1950s and 1960s.
+Retention improved.
+Cantilever anterior designs proved to be superior to two-abutment bridges.
+The luting choice was opaque Panavia, which reduced shine-through of the metal to the facial, although greying of the proximal margins in abutments and metal show were still a paramount limitation.

-In the early 2000s, German researcher, Professor Dr. Mattias Kern pioneered the use of milled In -Ceram as the flange and pontic material.
-A meticulous operator, he was able to achieve highly esthetic and reliable prosthetic results despite the fracture-prone nature and intermediate flexural strength of this porcelain.
+A German researcher, Professor Dr. Mattias Kern pioneered the use of milled In -Ceram as the flange and pontic material.
+A meticulous operator, he was able to achieve highly esthetic and reliable prosthetic results despite the fracture-prone nature and only intermediate flexural strength of this porcelain.
 Interproximal greying and shine-through became history.

-in 2001 Dr. Kern took the next step forward in materials, milled 3Y zirconium, with fused labial porcelain.
-With chairside air-abrasion he was able to exceed 35 mPa bond strengths to zirconium exceeding that to enamel.
-The extremely high flexural strength of correctly-selected Zirconium permitted smaller connectives and hence more realistic embrasures.
+in 2010 Dr. Kern took the next step forward in materials, milled 3Y zirconium, with fused labial porcelain.
+With chairside air-abrasion he was able to exceed 35 mPa bond strengths to zirconium equaling that of a well-executed enamel bond.
+The extremely high flexural strength of correctly-selected Zirconium permits smaller connectives and hence more realistic embrasures than Inceram.

 As well, he presents a very organized review of his method through Dentaltown by subscription at https://www.dentaltown.com/blog/post/16372/dentaltown-learning-onlineresin-bonded-fixed-dental-prostheses-minimally-invasive-esthetic-and-reliable-by-dr-matthias-kern?st=matthias%20kern

 What is missing in Dr. Kern’s wonderful method is the possibility of larger span adhesive prosthodontics.
 These requires a different retainer.
-This is what I invented, developed. and deployed over the last 20 years, and the method is available though my handbooks.
+The periodontal splint case above- invented, developed. and deployed over the last 20 years, and the method is available though my handbooks.

 In the early 2000s, I sidestepped the parallel-groove design in favor of a precision lingual inlay, still mated to metal flanges.
 The inlay penetrates into dentin, generating a depth of about 1.25 to 2.0 mm. in an anterior tooth, of which 0.25 to 0.5 mm is in dentin.
 I have placed over 600 in a 20 year span.

 Changing the path of insertion from vertical to lingual or linguo-incisal is a game changer.
-Splints of up to 10 units have succeeded.
+Splints of up to 10 units, including first bicuspids as well as anterior sextants, and have succeeded for decades.
 Multiple tooth prosthetics have become possible.
-Patients prefer them and can afford them more readily.
-The facial enamel is retained, and all stages of the prosthesis from prep to insertion become faster, easier and less invasive.
+Patients prefer them over full coverage and can afford them more readily.
+The facial enamel is retained, and all stages of the prosthesis from prep to insertion become faster, easier and less invasive than any other laboratory procedure.

 My handbooks describe these methods, applications with case examples, precautions, lab instructions, and suggested fees.